 It’s a larger building, converted for use as the Ukrainian Catholic cathedral since 1967.
 Upstairs in the middle of the horseshoe-shaped gallery, the choir of seven women and six men played a substantial role.

 For such congregations ritual can serve to enhance solidarity, and at times of crisis, with their relatives and friends under assault back home, to provide consolation.

 Ukrainians began settling in the UK in small numbers before World War One, the community increasing after World War Two.
-Other Ukrainian churches are also active around the UK, and elsewhere in the diaspora—such as the USA and Australia, where many services are shown on YouTube.
+Other Ukrainian churches are also active around the UK (for the Orthodox church, click here, and for Catholic parishes, here), and elsewhere in the diaspora—such as the USA and Australia, where many services are shown on YouTube.